Routes

 return f"${amount:.2f}"

-Supported types:
+Supported converters:

-str (default) any non-/chars /users/{name}
+str (default) any chars except/ /users/{name}

 int digits only /users/{id:int}

-float digits with optional decimal /price/{amount:float}
+float digits with an optional decimal /price/{amount:float}

-path any chars including/ /files/{filepath:path}
+path any chars, including/ /files/{filepath:path}

 Parameter names must be valid Python identifiers, converters must be one of the supported names above, and routes use Chirp's{param} syntax rather than Flask-style <param>.
 Routes that differ only by parameter name, such as /users/{id} and /users/{name}, are duplicate route shapes and are rejected.